pascal-p/julia-exercism/Algo/18-1-dp-bellman-ford/README.md

 ## Work

-  - [This file]() describes an instance of the optimal binary search tree problem.
+  - [This file](https://github.com/pascal-p/julia-exercism/blob/master/Algo/18-1-dp-bellman-ford/testfiles/tiny_ewdnc.txt) describes an instance of a weighted edge graph.
 The format of the file is:

-  1st line: number specifying the number n of keys
+  1st line: number of vertices
-  2nd line: n frequencies as comma-separated integer values
+  following lines: verte(src) vertex(dst),weight vertex(dst),weight ...

+*For example 2nd line is: 1 3,0.26 5,0.38 which means vertex source 1 is linked to vertex 3 with weight 0.26 and vertex 5 with weight 0.38*

-*(Answer: ?)*
+*(Answer: negative cycle detected)*

 ref.
 Coursera/Stanford Algorithms [Shortest Paths Revisited, NP-Complete Problems and What To Do About Them](https://www.coursera.org/learn/algorithms-npcomplete/home/)